 Both Eric and Shufen benefitted from consulting trustworthy financial advisors.
 Eric’s advisor guided his purchase of a whole life insurance with coverage till he is 100 years of age, while Shufen bought term insurance to cover critical illnesses for the next 25 years of her life with the advice of hers.

 However, Shufen's experience with advisors has not always been smooth sailing.
 Back in her 20s, she was sold an endowment plan that was not suitable for her financial goals at the time.
 Thinking back, she reflected that she "should have looked for a financial advisor that understood my needs and risk profile, and someone who would have explained the differences in products to me".
 Since then, she has been more careful.

 Picking the right advisor is important for achieving your financial goals.
 Look for one who can provide you with more value beyond just telling you which products to buy.
 A good financial advisor should be there to hold your hand through your financial planning journey, providing you financial solutions catered to your needs while explaining the mechanics of each product to ensure you understand what you are purchasing.

 Time is on your side, so don't make the mistake of starting your personal finance planning only when you're in your 30s later.

 Income offers savings and investment-linked plans that meets the protection and investment needs of young adults like you.
 For savings plans, you can chat instantly with an advisor today.
-If you’re happy with your choices, you can even buy selected savings plans (including Gro Secure Saver) online!
+If you’re happy with your choices, you can even buy selected savings plans (including Gro Saver Flex) online!
 For investment-linked plans, connect with an advisor today.